 15.4.
 Coherence - internal

-Questionnaire-based sources are designed to keep respondent burden controlled so as to avoid high non-response rates and ensure good quality of collected information.
+Questionnaire-based sources are designed to keep respondent burden controlled so as to avoid high non-response rates and ensure good quality of the collected information.

 17.1.
 Data revision - policy

-Provisional figures are updated upon the next transmission provided that the final data is made available.
+Provisional figures are updated upon the next transmission, provided that the final data is made available.

 17.2.
 Data revision - practice